-During the construction, the city’s bastaixos (porters) spent a day each week carrying the stone required to build the church from royal quarries in Montjuïc.
-Their memory lives on in reliefs of them in the main doors and stone carvings elsewhere in the church.
-The walls, the side chapels and the facades were finished by 1350 and the entire structure was completed in 1383.
+During the construction, the city’s bastaixos (porters) spent a day each week carrying the stone required to build the church across from royal quarries in Montjuïc.
+Their memory lives on in reliefs of them in the main doors and stone carvings elsewhere in the church, a reminder that this was conceived as a people’s church.

-From 1pm to 5pm (and 2pm to 5pm on Sundays), visitors must pay to enter and join a guided tour, which includes visits to the main church, museum, galleries and crypt.
-There is also a separate tour of the towers and rooftops (€8).
+From 1pm to 5pm (and 2pm to 5pm on Sundays), visitors must pay to enter and join a guided tour (€10), which takes in the main church, galleries and crypt.
+A separate tour zips you up to the towers and rooftop (€8.50).